saad22277-droid/AI_CODE_REVIEW/README.md

-the number in hand — this README will get updated with live results, not a guess. **Also worth knowing:** `GeminiReviewer` is implemented against Google's documented `generateContent` REST contract and passes schema validation on well-formed input, but I didn't have a live API key in the environment that built this, so it hasn't actually been run against the real API yet — running `--live` yourself is the first real test of it, not just a formality.
+the number in hand — this README will get updated with live results, not a guess. **Also worth knowing:** `GeminiReviewer` is implemented against Google's documented `generateContent` REST contract and passes schema validation on well-formed input, but GeminiReviewer has now been exercised through the GitHub Action using a live Gemini API key.
+The Action was successfully tested on a pull request and posted its review result back to GitHub.
+ — running `--live` yourself is the first real test of it, not just a formality.

 One honest footnote: an earlier version of the dedup logic under-reported